-A collective permanent education and training (PE) programme for the members of the Management Board Banking is in place.
+A collective permanent education (PE) programme for the members of the Management Board Banking is in place.
 The PE programme is a joint programme with the Supervisory Board.
-We refer to Principle 11 above on the PE programme and the 'Supervisory Board report' in the 2021 Annual Report for an overview of the most relevant topics dealt with during 2021.
+We refer to Principle 11 above on the PE programme and the 'Supervisory Board report' chapter of the 2020 Annual Report for an overview of the most relevant topics dealt with during 2020.